 “Today marks yet another example of the unprecedented level of collaboration among the leaders of the region’s health care system,” said Daniel Porreca, executive director, HEALTHeLINK.
 “This collaboration has been critical to the success of HEALTHeLINK which was illustrated through the recent announcement by the Obama Administration where our organization was awarded $16.1 million, which was the largest Beacon Community Program allocation in the United States.”

-Among the CEOs who signed their consent/election forms at the event at CTG were Alphonso O’Neil-White, president and CEO of BlueCross BlueShield of Western New York; Joseph McDonald, president and CEO of the Catholic Health System; Jody Lomeo, CEO of Erie County Medical Center Corporation; Dr. Michael Cropp, president and CEO of Independent Health and the chairman of the board of directors of HEALTHeLINK; James Kaskie, president and CEO of Kaleida Health; Dr. Donald Trump, president and CEO of Roswell Park Cancer Institute; and Art Wingerter, president and CEO of Univera Healthcare.
+Among the CEOs who signed their consent/election forms at the event at CTG were Alphonso O’Neil-White, president and CEO of BlueCross BlueShield of Western New York; Joseph McDonald, president and CEO of the Catholic Health System; Jody Lomeo, CEO of Erie County Medical Center Corporation; Dr. Michael Cropp, president and CEO of Independent Health and the chairman of the board of directors of HEALTHeLINK; James Kaskie, president and CEO of Kaleida Health; Dr. Donald Trump, president and CEO of Roswell Park Comprehensive Cancer Center; and Art Wingerter, president and CEO of Univera Healthcare.

 “There is no doubt that HEALTHeLINK is among the leading regional health information organizations in the country, and credit for that goes to these CEOs who had the foresight to provide the human and financial resources to bring us to the level of success we are at today,” Porreca concluded.